|Regulatory Requirement||Document Section|

 - External testing

-Effectiveness is typically confirmed by the supervisor after completion of training and also documented by the QMO.
+Where no evaluation is included in the training, effectiveness is typically confirmed by the supervisor after completion of training and also documented by the QMO as part of the organization’s training documentation.

 NOTE: some collaboration tools like Google Workspace allow you to set up questionnaires through which you can test and document(!) your colleague’s self-study success quite easily.